AswinBarath/Data-Structures-and-Algorithms/1539-kth-missing-positive-number/NOTES.md

 # [1539.
 Kth Missing Positive Number](https://leetcode.com/problems/kth-missing-positive-number/)
 ​
-Please 🔼 upvote this post if you find the answer useful & do comment about your thoughts 💬 ​
+**Please 🔼 upvote this post if you find the answer useful & do comment about your thoughts 💬** ​
-## Java | Binary Search | Faster than 100.00%
+## ✅ Java | Binary Search | Faster than 100.00% 🔥
 ​
 ### Java Code
 ​